larikkai/PHoF/documentation/user_storyt.md

 ### As an administrator, I want to be able to...

-  * Change games results so that wrongful results can be corrected.
+  * Change games results so that wrongful results can be corrected. [x]
-  * Cancel any event to ensure high quality events for users.
+  * Cancel any event by removing it to ensure high quality events for users. [x]

-## Rules

-### As a visitor, I want to be able to...

-  * read the rules so I can consider whether I want to become a member.

-### As a user, I want to be able to...

-  * read the rules so I can report misconduct.

-### As an administrator, I want to be able to...

-  * Customize the rules to keep the site up to date.

 ## Ranking